Background on the Safety of Laser Hair Removal

 Patients have also inquired if laser hair removal causes cancer.
 To date, there are no studies showing a cause and effect relationship between laser hair removal and skin cancer.
 There are Radiation Physics Societies that have websites indicating that laser hair removal is a perfectly safe procedure.

 Women have asked if having laser hair removal on the bikini area can damage reproductive organs.
 Again, the answer is no. While we prefer not to treat pregnant women; The American College of Obstetrics and Gynecology published a paper indicating it is safe to have laser hair removal during pregnancy and that it will have no effect on the baby.

-Experience & Training Matters
+Experience and Training Matter

 There is no shortage of facilities offering laser hair removal.
 When deciding where to go for laser hair removal treatments, always know who will be performing the procedure, their experience and in the event there is an issue, who would be able to provide support.